 The newel post (the large vertical post at the bottom of the handrail on the stairs) at my house had gotten loose in recent years Tightening a newel post is certainly an easy do-it-yourself job for anyone who has an electric drill and knows their way around a hardware store.
-What I did was basically the same as what Tom Silva does in this video — except I used two screws, one in a tread and one in a riser.
+What I did was basically the same as what Tom Silva does in this video — except I used two screws, perpendicular to each other, one in a tread and one in a riser.
 Good tip, using a carpenter’s square to make sure the drill stays level.
 Also note: it’s best to apply pressure to get the thing straight before you put the screw in place; don’t use the screw to make it straight; straighten first, then use the screw to keep it that way.

 As far as I know, this opinion is unique to me, and I think there’s a good chance that some people might find it a little wacky.
 But here goes: Every time I see a driver get out of their car and walk away, leaving the headlights on, I think, “I could never do that“.

 Yes, I guess it’s a little crazy.
 These days most cars have some sort of electronic mechanism that automatically turns off the headlights a few minutes after the engine is turned off or the car is in park.
 Sometimes I watch, and, sure enough, I see that’s what happens.